Q. How is a business nominated for this award?

 Q. What constitutes “continuous operation”?

 A. Any business that has continued in operation without substantial interruption will qualify for the award.
 For example, if a business was closed while the owner was serving in the military but it was reopened at the conclusion of that service, it will be considered continuous operation.
 But if the owner goes into a different line of work, or leaves Texas to move that business to another state and then returns and reopens the original company, that will not be considered continuous operation.
+Any other interruptions in business are subject to review.
+If you're not sure if your business qualifies, please reach out to us directly and we can help figure it out.

 Q. What if ownership has changed over time?